BP p.l.c.

 13 Apr 2022

-Their ask — BP requests technology-neutral policies that prioritize carbon intensity reduction over production methods.
+Message — BP requests technology-neutral policies that prioritize carbon intensity reduction over production methods.
 They want hydrogen certificates to be tradable separately from physical commodities, enabling environmental benefits to reach broader markets.
 They seek accelerated hydrogen infrastructure development with temporary regulatory changes to encourage rapid market growth.123

-How it helps them — This would allow BP to monetize low-carbon hydrogen from gas with carbon capture.45
+Why — This would allow BP to monetize low-carbon hydrogen from gas with carbon capture.45

-Who loses — Renewable hydrogen producers face increased competition from fossil-fuel based alternatives with carbon capture.6
+Impact — Renewable hydrogen producers face increased competition from fossil-fuel based alternatives with carbon capture.6

 BP urges technology-neutral hydrogen policy to accelerate decarbonisation